ans-group/fnm-webui/README.md

 ## SQLSTATE[22001]: String data, right truncated: 1406 Data too long for column 'api_password'

-Details of fixes for this issue can be found in [githubb issue 4](https://github.com/ans-group/fnm-webui/issues/4)
+Details of fixes for this issue can be found in [github issue 4](https://github.com/ans-group/fnm-webui/issues/4)

 First logon to mysql via the CLI and run:
 ```